isabella232/sign-integrations.en/help/workday/install.md

 ## Activate your Adobe Sign account {#activating-your-adobe-sign-account}

-Existing customers with established accounts can skip to the [Configure Adobe Sign for Workday](#config) topic.
+Existing customers with established accounts can skip to the [Configure Adobe Sign for [!DNL Workday]](#config) topic.

 For customers who are new to Adobe Sign and do not have a pre-existing log-in, an Adobe on-boarding specialist provisions your account (in Adobe Sign) for [!DNL Workday].
 Once complete, you receive a confirmation email as shown below.